Ali Blythe

 Ali Blythe is a Canadian poet and editor.
-His debut poetry collection Twoism was a shortlisted finalist for the Dorothy Livesay Poetry Prize in 2016, and he was a finalist for the 2017 Dayne Ogilvie Prize for LGBTQ writers.
+He is author of a trilogy of books exploring trans-poetics: Twoism (2015), Hymnswitch (2019), and Stedfast (2023), two of which were finalists for the Dorothy Livesay Poetry Prize.
+In 2017, he was recipient of an honour of distinction for the Dayne Ogilvie Prize for LGBTQ writers.

 A graduate of the University of Victoria, he is the former editor of the literary magazineThe Claremont Review.
-He also completed a residency at the Banff Center.

-His newest poetry book, Hymnswitch, was published in March 2019.
 He lives in Victoria, British Columbia.